scizen9/SEDM-Docs/source/Pipeline.rst

 automatic reduction of SEDM data.
 The distribution is available on github__.
 It generates a geometry solution from the calibration images and then automatically extracts target spectra based on the WCS solution of the guider images.
+Please see the documentation that accompanies the github repository.
 The extracted spectrum is classified using SNID__ and if it is a ZTF target, the ascii spectrum is uploaded to the growth marshal__.
 The only interactive step is to generate a final report once all the extractions have been verified.